dxw/whippet-server/readme.md

 We'd welcome help to make Whippet better.
 If you want to fix a bug or add a feature, please fork the project and Github, make changes, and submit a pull request.
 If it's something big, you might want to talk to us first.
+If you need inspiration, check the TODO page on the wiki.

 Authors
 -------